Academic Accelerator Program

 - Integrated with open and closed courses, so you’ll be in some classes with U.S. students and others with your designated AAP cohort.

-The Academic Accelerator Program (AAP) is a three-term program which requires successful completion of at least 24 academic credits transferable to a bachelor’s degree at American University.
+The Academic Accelerator Program (AAP) is a two-term program which requires successful completion of at least 24 academic credits transferable to a bachelor’s degree at American University.
 Students may complete the program in as few as two semesters.
 Should students require the full three terms to complete requirements for successful progression, students may enroll in a reduced course load in their final term if all other program requirements are met.
 Visit our progression requirements page for further information.

 |GPA||TOEFL® for Entry||IELTS™ for Entry||PTE for Entry||EIKEN for Entry||iTEP for Entry||Other Standardized Tests Required|